 The cadence of browser releases reflects how often technologies are updated, not how much the technologies actually advance from instability to robustness.
 Higher cadence just means more frequent releases of incomplete software (and larger version numbers).
 What matters is when consumers and businesses take delivery of robust, production-ready browsers that use the new technology.

-Practical developers ask about the stability of emerging standards and when they can expect the same mark-up will work consistently across browsers.
-IE9 includes support for many emerging, not yet final standards (like font embedding, performance measurement, and privacy) that are stable enough for same markup to work consistently.
+Practical developers ask about the stability of emerging standards and when they can expect the same markup will work consistently across browsers.
+IE9 includes support for many emerging, not yet final standards (like font embedding, performance measurement, and privacy) that are stable enough for the same markup to work consistently.
 Other emerging standards (like WebSockets and IndexedDB) need to stabilize before developers can expect that.
 We work with the community on these as part of HTML5 Labs, where iteration will not affect consumers and mainstream developers.

 When browsers prematurely implement technology, the result is activity more than progress.
 Unstable technology results in developers wasting their time rewriting the same site.
 The gaps in same markup working consistently across browsers are obstacles to advancing the interoperable Web, not just annoyances.

 Native implementations are just better for developers, consumers, and businesses.
 They keep Web sites from falling behind applications in performance and other important ways.
 While using cross-platform, non-native compatibility layers makes browser development easier, they don’t necessarily make a better browser.
 Browsers that use modern operating systems more directly deliver better experiences.
 Browsers that compromise (by spreading across too many OSes and OS versions) face challenges.
-For example, building a new browser for the ten-year old version of Windows that came with IE6 didn’t make sense to us because of the limitations of its graphics and security architectures.
+For example, building a new browser for the ten-year-old version of Windows that came with IE6 didn’t make sense to us because of the limitations of its graphics and security architectures.
 Others have dropped support on Windows XP for functionality that we think is fundamental to performance.
 As Windows 7 usage exceeds Windows XP’s in more and more countries (link), the sense in building for the future of the Web rather than the past is clear.